Enchoseon/2based2wait/README.md

 Go to `config.json` and configure the following values (see [configuration guide](https://github.com/Enchoseon/2based2wait/wiki/Configuration-Guide) for a more thorough explanation):

-- `account.username`: Your Minecraft account email.
+- `account.username`: Your Minecraft account username.
 - `discord.webhook.position`: The URL of the Discord webhook to send updates on your position in queue.
 - `discord.webhook.livechat`: The URL of the Discord webhook to relay livechat.
 - `discord.webhook.sensitive`: The URL of the Discord webhook to relay sensitive information like who connects or the Ngrok tunnel URL.
 - `discord.id`: The ID of the Discord user to ping for important stuff.
 (This can also be a role!)
 - `proxy.whitelist`: Playernames of accounts that are allowed to connect to the proxy.

 Then run `npm install` and `npm start`.
-If this is your first time instructions will appear in the console to enter an auth code into microsoft.com/link.
+Instructions will appear in the console to enter an auth code into microsoft.com/link if this is your first time using this account.
 Finally, connect to `127.0.0.1` in Minecraft.

 # Features